bearybeary-beary/MuralDH-Segmentation/README.md

 ## 📋 Overview

 This repository provides a reorganized version of the **damage segmentation subset** from the [MuralDH dataset](https://github.com/tearsheaven/MuralDH).
-The original dataset contains 961 images with pixel-level damage annotations (cracks, flaking, fading).
+The original dataset contains 961 images with pixel-level damage annotations.

 This version retains only the segmentation subset and re-splits it into **train**, **val**, and **test** sets for easier model development and benchmarking.